 Classes of Shares L Accumulation and L Income S Income X Accumulation Z Accumulation and Z Income Base Currency GBP (£) Valuation Point 12:00 p.m.
 Dealing Frequency Daily Settlement Period of Subscription and Redemption Proceeds Within 4 Business Days from the relevant Dealing Day Investment Adviser Schroder Investment Management Limited Annual Accounting Date 31 December Half-Yearly Accounting Date 30 June Income Allocation Date 28 February Profile of a Typical Investor The Fund is a higher risk fund aiming to provide capital growth.
-It may be suitable for are more concerned with maximising long-term returns than minimising possible sho Investors should regard their investment as medium to long-term and should read th set out in Appendix I and the Fund's Key Investor Information Document before invest Benchmark The Fund does not have a target benchmark.
+It may be suitable for investors who are more concerned with maximising long-term returns than minimising possible short-term losses.
+Investors should regard their investment as medium to long-term and should read the risk warnings set out in Appendix I and the Fund's Key Investor Information Document before investing.
+Benchmark The Fund does not have a target benchmark.
 The Fund's performance should be compared against the MSCI World (Net Total Return) index and the Investment Association Global Equity Income sector average return.
-Benchmark Selection The target benchmark has been selected because it is representative of the type of investments in which the Fund is likely to invest, and it is, therefore, an appropriate target in relation to the return that the Fund aims to provide.
-The comparator benchmark has been selected because the Investment Manager and the ACD believe that this benchmark is a suitable comparison for performance purposes given the Fund's investment objective and policy.
+Benchmark Selection The comparator benchmark has been selected because the Investment Adviser and the ACD believe that this benchmark is a suitable comparison for performance purposes given the Fund's investment objective and policy.
 Specific Fund Risk Factors These specific risk factors should be read in conjunction with the general risks of investment detailed in in Appendix I. Investment Style The Fund's portfolio will exhibit a strongly contrarian investment style and look to take maximum advantage of behavioural biases in global investment markets, and will likely exhibit higher investment volatility than global equity market indices.
-However, a recovery style is believed to exhibit a lower than average investment risk due to the supportive valuations of the stocks in the portfolio.
+However, a recovery style is believed to exhib a lower than average investment risk due to the supportive valuations of the stocks in the portfolio.
 Emerging Markets Risk The Fund will invest a portion of its assets in the securities of companies incorporated in or operating in emerging markets and investors should be aware of the risks noted below in relation to the Fund's emerging market allocation.
-Controls on foreign investment and limitations on repatriation of invested capital and on the Fund's ability to exchange local currencies for sterling Greater price volatility, substantially less liquidity and significantly smaller market capitalisation of securities markets - Currency devaluations and other currency exchange rate fluctuations - More substantial government intervention in the economy - Higher rates of inflation

-Less government supervision and regulation of the securities markets and participants in those markets - Political uncertainty
+Controls on foreign investment and limitations on repatriation of invested capital and on the Fund's ability to exchange local currencies for sterling Greater price volatility, substantially less liquidity and significantly smaller market capitalisation of securities markets Currency devaluations and other currency exchange rate fluctuations More substantial government intervention in the economy - Higher rates of inflation Less government supervision and regulation of the securities markets and participants in those markets - Political uncertainty

 Classes of Shares Minimum Initial Investment Minimum Subsequent Investment Minimum Holding Annual Management Charge Initial Charge

 L None None None Up to 1.00% 0.00%

 S None None None Up to 1.00% 0.00%

 Х £25 million £10 million £25 million 0.00% 0.00%

-Z £1 million £100,000 £1 million 0.75% 0.00%
+Z £50,000 £10,000 £50,000 0.75% 0.00%